rishicomplex/chorus/README.md

 Click on the extension icon to access the options page.
 Here, you can select which models you want to use.

 ## TODOs
-- [ ] Move ChatGPT to a content script
+- [ ] Support o1 and other OAI models
 - [ ] Support other versions of Claude
-- [ ] Add support for Perplexity
 - [ ] Add a feature that lets you clone an existing session on one app to other apps by replaying the conversation